-Net income (loss).
-Net income generated for the year ended January 1, 2009 was \$15.9 million compared to net income for the 2007 post-IPO period of \$24.8 million and a net loss for the 2007 pre-IPO period of \$4.2 million due to an increase in operating income, decreased income taxes and minority interest, which was offset by a non-operating impairment charge and higher net interest expense.
-The increase in net interest expense is primarily due to a \$14.2 million non-cash charge to interest expense related to the change in the status of our interest rate hedge of our senior secured credit facility due to the bankruptcy of Lehman as discussed in Note 1 and 9 to the consolidated financial statements included elsewhere in this document, partially offset by lower market interest rates on the unhedged portion of our debt.
-The \$11.5 million non-operating impairment charge related to our investment in a start-up advertising company as discussed in Note 1 and Note 11 to the consolidated financial statements included elsewhere in this document.
+Net income (loss) attributable to NCM, Inc. Net income attributable to NCM, Inc. generated for the year ended January 1, 2009 was \$1.0 million compared to net income for the 2007 post-IPO period of \$24.8 million and a net loss for the 2007 pre-IPO period of \$4.2 million due to an increase in operating income, decreased income taxes and noncontrolling interest, which was offset by a non-operating impairment charge, higher net interest expense and distributions to noncontrolling interest in excess of proportionate share of earnings.
+The increase in net interest expense is primarily due to a \$14.2 million non-cash charge to interest expense related to the change in the status of our interest rate hedge of our senior secured credit facility due to the bankruptcy of Lehman as discussed in Note 1 and 10 to the consolidated financial statements included elsewhere in this document, partially offset by lower market interest rates on the unhedged portion of our debt.
+The \$11.5 million non-operating impairment charge related to our investment in a start-up advertising company as discussed in Note 1 and Note 12 to the consolidated financial statements included elsewhere in this document.
 The decrease in income taxes is due to lower pre-tax income and lower effective state income tax rate, partially offset by an increase in our effective tax rate caused primarily by a valuation allowance we recorded against the deferred tax asset related to the non-operating impairment charge.
-The decrease in net minority interest is primarily due to the lower amount of income allocable to the minority interest, caused by the items discussed above offset by additional common membership units issued in 2008.
+The decrease in the net amount attributable to noncontrolling interest is primarily due to the lower amount of income allocable to the noncontrolling interest, caused by the items discussed above offset by additional common membership units issued in 2008 and by distributions to noncontrolling interest in excess of proportionate share of earnings of \$14.9 million recorded for the year ended January 1, 2009 (refer to Note 2 to the consolidated financial statements included elsewhere in this document).